Under-extracted coffee is sour, over-extracted coffee is bitter, and in the middle is the sweet spot.

 And then, of course, least we forget it, you still have to correct for…

 I’ll cover each of the tools in turn, and the ranges they take with changing density/Roast Level.

 And remember, Don’t look to the left, don’t look to the right

-If you have a very dark roast and try using a fixed 1:2 or 1:3 ratio you will have put through far too much water, over extracting.
+If you have a very dark roast and try using a fixed 1:2 or 1:3 ratio you will have put through far too much water, over-extracting.
 No amount of grind adjustment can compensate, and you will make a bitter coffee.
-Which is why most people put a ton of milk and sugar with dark roasts.
+Which is why most people put a ton of milk and sugar in dark roasts.

-Using the right ratio for the for the Roast Level as indicated by the density can make all the difference between success and failure.
+Using the right ratio for the Roast Level as indicated by the density can make all the difference between success and failure.

 Dose means the weight of dry ground coffee.

 When changing the Ratios across the 150-point Roast Spectrum, it is really useful to also change the Espresso Dose.